 - Check all non-Microsoft drivers and click Finish.

 - Reboot your PC and let the Driver Verifier work in the background for no more than 48 hours.
 24 hours should do.
-You might experience slight performance drops as the tool will be a burden on drivers for the testing purpose.
+You might experience slight performance drops as the tool will be a burden on drivers for testing purposes.

 Finally, if none of the previous steps worked for you, we suggest reinstalling Windows 10 cleanly.
-Of course, this time we suggest relying on OEM-provided drivers instead of their generic versions provided by Windows Update.
-If you’re not sure how to install Windows 10, follow the steps we enlisted here.
+Of course, this time, we recommend relying on OEM-provided drivers instead of their generic versions provided by Windows Update.